 About the North Shore Art Crawl

-For the community at large and visitors to the North Shore, this is a great opportunity to meet many diversely talented artists and view their work in the artists’ working studios and public galleries.
+For the community at large and visitors to the North Shore, this is a great opportunity to meet a range of talented artists in a variety of settings: artist studio, public art galleries and commercial spaces.

 A Brief History